 That’s why many Americans don’t understand the truth about many issues, such as the fact that Ben Shapiro is right about systemic racism; America isn’t racist, nor is President Trump, but no one knows that.
 They’re ignorant of those facts because Big Tech is wielding its power to hid the truth.

 The tech companies will only listen to conservative voices if we start to fight back by hitting them where it hurts; their wallets.
-Click on ads when you’re on conservative sites, such as this one, and don’t click on ads when you’re on liberal sites, such as CNN.
+Click on ads when you’re on conservative sites, such as this one, and don’t click on ads when you’re on liberal sites, such as CNN or Twitter.
 In that way, you can reward conservatives and punish liberals.
 And when you’re on social media, don’t click on any advertisements.
-Big Tech is the enemy of freedom; hit its wallet by avoiding giving it any revenue.
+Big Tech is the enemy of freedom; hit its wallet by strangling its attempts at revenue generation.

 By: Gen Z Conservative